jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 Here are the details of what's new in Track & Plan:

 ## Ranking improvements
-You can now drag and drop items from the **Recently Created** view to the **Ranked List** view to rank them.
+You can drag and drop items from the **Recently Created** view to the **Ranked List** view to rank them.
 The rank of the item is now also displayed in the **Sprint Planning** view.
 ![dragging work item to rank][68]

-Additionally, you can now click the rank number to edit it instead of dragging and dropping.
+Additionally, you can click the rank number to edit it instead of dragging and dropping.
 ![editing rank number][69]

-## Cross-project child work items
-The **Backlog** and **Sprint Planning** views now display cross-project child work item links.
-Now you can edit the values of the child work items in the same way you edit values for work items that belong to the same project.

 ## Work item count
 The work item count is now displayed on each view.
 For views with paged results, the count includes the work items that are not loaded yet.
 The count is updated as work items are added or removed from the view.
 Filtering a view also updates the work item count.
 ![count examples on My Work lanes and backlog][70]

 ## Shortcut to set 'planned for' attribute
-When you create a work item, you can now set the planned for attribute by entering "~" as a keyboard shortcut.
+When you use the Quick Create feature to create a work item, you can now set the planned for attribute by entering "~" as a keyboard shortcut.
 ![Planned for attribute shortcut][71]

 ## Grid view is now table view
-The grid view is replaced with a sortable table view.
-The new table view displays items in a more condensed form.
-The table view has more columns to show the information that you need to quickly find what you are looking for in a large list of items.
-You can click the column titles to sort.
+The new table view displays more work items and additional columns in a more condensed form than the grid view.
+The table view makes it easier to find information in a long list of work items.
 ![New table view][72]

 ## Sprint Planning